Luann de Lesseps Is The Latest Housewife To Show Off Her Bikini Body On Instagram

 When it comes to showing off their beach ready bodies in bikinis, the Real Housewives of Bravo know exactly what they are doing.
 Recently, Kyle Richards and Lisa Rinna posted pictures of themselves in their bikinis, as they wished each other a happy Easter.
+As the Inquisitr previously reported, Richards may have been using the bikini post as a way to send a holiday message to her cast mate, but it was also a testament to the hard work she puts into her body, as she has previously shared that she struggles to stay in shape.
 Now a new housewife is joining them in sharing a bikini post, as Luann de Lesseps of the Real Housewives of New York, shows off her figure in a white string bikini on Instagram.

 According to the Daily Mail, de Lesseps took to the social media platform in order to show off her eight pound weight loss, after she completed her stint in rehab which was ordered by the courts.
 In a video posted to her Instagram account, the star of RHONY showed off her beach ready body while doing a photo op in a hotel room.
 The video, which was made using the boomerang feature, was captioned with, “Suite Breakfast @thelondonweho gunna be hard to leave this sunny 80 degree beautiful weather…it ain’t a la francaise.”